jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

 askPerson :: IO Person
 askPerson = askDesc descPerson
 ```
 But what have we _gained_?
 Of course, we can now swap out `ask` for a similar function.
 More interestingly, because we now have the record field accessor, we can reuse the arguments to `field` and work with _existing_ data.
-For example, we can _only_ perform the validation, in a pure way:
+For example, we can perform _just_ the validation, in a pure way:
 ```haskell
 validate :: Descriptor p -> p -> [String]
 validate desc pers = execWriter $ desc $ \field lbl _ p ->